 Learn what it takes to enter the local or international job market.
 Consider seeking career counseling or life coaching.
 Enhancing your skills while in Moscow not only offers insight into Russian and European business practices and perspectives, it also makes for a unique experience not replicated elsewhere.

 Widen your circle

 Invite your Russian (or other) neighbors over for coffee.
 Meet a new acquaintance for lunch.
 Entertain.
-Branch out and initiate friendship with others who don’t mirror you in age, nationality or stage of life.
-Not only will you gain a friend or two, you’ll see the world and yourself through different eyes.
+Branch out and initiate friendship with others who don’t mirror you in age, nationality, or stage of life.
+Not only will you gain a friend or two, you’ll also see the world and yourself through different eyes.

 Get out and about

 It might seem counter-intuitive to seek out new activities and adventures after having just gone through the challenging process of moving to a new country.
-Indeed at this point many expats are only too willing to settle into their daily routines.
+Indeed at this point many expats in Russia are only too willing to settle into their daily routines.
 They may feel satisfied with living a relatively separate expat existence, comfortable with the notion of viewing themselves as guests in this country rather than full members of Moscow society.
 Some may even question how much more change they could possibly accommodate.

 These suggestions would certainly be beneficial to anyone having experienced the tumult of moving to and settling into a new place.
 But when that place happens to be in a foreign country, these efforts take on additional significance.
 By branching out into the community around you, you’re essentially expanding your personal horizons through the prism of Moscow society.
 You choose to become a part, rather than apart.
 The result is a fuller, more rewarding expat experience.